starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 More swap should be configured if you intend to run background applications while playing the game.

-## Picom Compositor
+## Picom/Compton Compositors

-If you use the Picom compositor, it may cause a laggy experience despite having high framerates.
+If you use the Picom or Compton compositor, it may cause a laggy experience despite having high framerates.
 We recommend disabling the compositor.
 In Lutris:
 1. `Right click the game->Configure->System options`.
 Turn on the option to `Disable desktop effects`.
 2. If this doesn't work, it may be due to a [bug in Lutris](https://github.com/lutris/agora/issues/35).
-You can use the `Pre-launch` and `Post-exit` script fields in the `System options` tab to run a script that kills picom and then restarts it.
+You can use the `Pre-launch` and `Post-exit` script fields in the `System options` tab to run a script that kills picom/compton and then restarts it.

 ## Steam Deck